 That’s just off the top of my head, as I’m sure I could come up with a few more reasons.
 The general gist is that Opera needs to stop with the gimmicks, make their browser free, stop trying to follow in Microsoft’s footstep with IE quirks, and get rid of some of the bloat in the current browser.

 For every commercial software you can’t afford, or don’t want to spend money on, there are free software out there that are equal, and in most cases, better than their paid counterparts.

 No, I’m not talking about illegally downloaded programs, I’m talking about freeware (or as some like to call them, pricelessware.)
 There are a couple of new sites where you can find out where the good freeware programs are at.
-There’s The 46 Best-ever Freeware Utilities and then there’s the new online magazine, Free Software Magazine.
+There’s The 36 Best Free Utilities for your Computer (Apple and Windows) and then there’s the new online magazine, Free Software Magazine.

 Some other great sites for freeware:

 Yesterday I got a Firefox mug, poster, and plushie toy purchased from the Mozilla Store.
 I’m a big fan of the Mozilla Firefox browser, as you may know.
 Here’s the thing, I don’t know if it’s a Secret Santa gift from someone at the 3DGPU forums (we do a secret santa thing to exchange gifts), or one of my many ex-girlfriends buying me gifts again to woo me back.
 I’m finding out if someone at the 3DGPU forums sent it, and if so, I can breathe a sigh of relief that I’m not being stalked again.